calsupik/spotlite/README.md

-# spotlite
+# NexMove PhoneGap Application

-SpotLite Mobile Application
+This is a basic PhoneGap application built to run in iOS.